I Am So Grateful for God’s Love

 You’re only as sick as your secrets.

-Sharing your secrets in a safe and loving environment helps you to begin the healing process.
-It brings that secret thing into the light, and the devil no longer has power over you in that area.
+When I share my secrets in a safe and loving environment, it helps me to begin the healing process.
+It brings that secret thing into the light, and the devil no longer has power over me in that area.
 I am praying that each of you experience true healing in all of your broken areas.
 You are safe on our conference calls, dearly beloved of the Lord.
+What secrets are you still hiding?

 I also needed to practice what I preached.

-There is a recovery statement: Say what you mean but don’t say it mean.
+Say what you mean, but don’t say it mean.

 God has shown me how to stay calm, to allow the other person to speak, and try to stay on topic.
 Then when it’s my turn, I share my perspective but in a way that honors God.